Women Empowerment and Entrepreneurship

 Empowering women and girls through skill development

 NEI is empowering Afghan women throughout the soy value chain.
-In partnership with the Afghan Ministry of Women Affairs, NEI has trained 40 women agronomist, who then have trained over 20, 000 women farmers on farming best practices.
-We develop grassroots programs in impoverished areas in 6,000 villages to teach women and widows the health benefits of soybeans and how to use soy in Afghan traditional recipes.
-NEI identifies key influencers and hires them as soy ambassadors to other village women.
+In partnership with the Afghan Ministry of Women’s Affairs, NEI has trained 40 female agronomists, who have in turn trained over 20,000 women farmers in best farming practices.
+NEI develops grassroots programs in impoverished areas across 6,000 villages to teach women and widows about the health benefits of soybeans and how to incorporate soy into traditional Afghan recipes.
+NEI identifies key influencers and hires them as soy ambassadors to educate other village women.

-In 2022, NEI started a tailoring training program for girls in order to address the growing economic crisis facing 8 out of 10 families in Afghanistan after the Taliban government take over.
-Afghan girls receive training in sewing skills, pattern-making, garment construction, and marketing.
-This type of economic empowerment is a socially and culturally acceptable way for girls to learn a valuable skill that will help them generate an ongoing income for their families.
+In 2022, NEI launched a tailoring training program for Afghan girls to address the growing economic crisis affecting 8 out of 10 families in Afghanistan following the Taliban government takeover.
+Afghan girls receive training in sewing, pattern-making, garment construction, and marketing.
+This form of economic empowerment is a socially and culturally acceptable way for girls to learn a valuable skill that can help them generate ongoing income for their families.

 Women empowerment through entrepreneurship